 Another way to showcase distinctive work is to create subjects that you find personal and engaging.
 “In the best-case scenario, a student’s portfolio will be a reflection of their personality, what they’re excited about, and what they’re interested in, and will feel like a visual representation of them,” says Stine.
 “Of course, we want to see strong technical abilities.
 But we really want to see what you’re interested in making art and design about, what issues you’re responding to, and how you’re using visual design to explore the world.
 We’re very open, so the possibilities of what you can submit are quite broad.”

 While assembling his application portfolio for art school, printmaker, illustrator, and installation artist Noah Lawrence never worried about whether or not evaluators would like his work.
 “To me it was, ‘I believe I can do art, which is why I’m applying to this program—here’s the art that I can do,’” says Lawrence, who studied fine arts at Emily Carr University of Art and Design.
 “That might have been a bit vain, looking back.
 I never did any research into what portfolios were supposed to look like generally—I just read the program’s criteria and thought, ‘I can do this and more.’”
-Tailoring your art portfolio to the specific criteria of the program you’re applying to can be a good way to narrow down the work you include.
+Tailoring your college art portfolio to the specific criteria of the program you’re applying to can be a good way to narrow down the work you include.

 Every art and design institution will value particular elements of your portfolio over others.
 But that doesn’t mean they won’t be impressed and excited by something unexpected or unorthodox.

 “Within each broad category of art that I featured in my portfolio, like ‘photography’ or even ‘street photography’ or ‘studio photography,’ I tried to get even more specific by experimenting,” says Geib.
 “For example, I looked at different ways of overlaying and developing film in addition to playing with things like composition.”